SINTEF-AppliedCompSci/MRST/modules/h2store/README.md

-# Simulation tools for H2 storage in aquifers (H2-brine mixture) using Blackoil MRST-Simulator and tabulated PVT data
+# h2store: Simulation of hydrogen storage in aquifers

-This module provides simulation tools for modeling a hydrogen (H₂) and brine mixture within the **Blackoil** simulator in **MATLAB Reservoir Simulation Toolbox (MRST)**.
+This module provides simulation tools for modeling a hydrogen (H₂) and brine mixture within the **ad-blackoil** module in the **MATLAB Reservoir Simulation Toolbox (MRST)**.

 Our module includes tools for implementing the **Redlich-Kwong** (**RK**) equation of state (EoS) and generating tabulated PVT data for H₂-brine systems.
 Additionally, it provides solubility tables derived from **ePC-Saft** and **Henry’s law** EoS for precise phase behavior calculations in hydrogen storage simulations.